Skip to main content

 Explain SQL generated by SELECT AI

-This response as such is obviously generated by ChatGPT and has nothing to do with underlying database.
+This response as such obviously is generated by ChatGPT and has nothing to do with underlying database.
 Nevertheless, could be very useful in some cases.

 In the next couple of examples I tried to challenge Oracle Database in Slovenian a bit further asking questions that would include more data, more tables.

-The first query is adding additional measures, and the question in english is what are total revenues and units sold in the last year.
+The first query is adding additional measures, and the question in english is "what are total revenues and units sold in the last year*.
 In Slovenian, this is as follows:

 select ai prikaži letne prihodke in prodane količine po segmentih kupcev v zadnjem letu